NAIX-Technology/challenges/README.md

 # Challanges
-This repository is intended to submit solutions for coding challenges.
+This repository is intended for the submission of solutions to coding challenges.